railsware/BloodMagic/README.md

 ##### Dependency Injection (kind of)

-During the creation of `Lazy Initialization` spell interesting side effect was found - kind of dependency injection.
+During the creation of `Lazy Initialization` spell an interesting side effect was found - kind of dependency injection.

-For example, if you need to initialize `progressViewService` in a special way, then might be created a special initializer:
+For example, if you need to initialize `progressViewService` in a special way, a special initializer might be created:

 ```objectivec
 BMInitializer *initializer = [BMInitializer lazyInitializer];